 For the purposes of this Section, "time off" shall include: Vacation, Personal Day, Work Reduction Days, Administrative Day, and Incentive Time.
-Probationary employees shall be subject to restrictions from taking leave time (which shall not include Mandatory Work

-Reduction Days) within the first six (6) months of employment as outlined in Section 7.2.
+Probationary employees shall be subject to restrictions from taking leave time (which shall not include Mandatory Work Reduction Days) within the first six (6) months of employment as outlined in Section 7.2.
 On or about November 15, the Battalion Chief or his designee shall notify each shift to schedule time off from January 1 of the next year through and including January 1 of the next following calendar year.
 January 2 through January 6 of the following year can be scheduled off only when consecutive days are scheduled that originate in the first calendar year and extend into the following year, thereby encompassing both calendar years.
+Time taken into the following year shall be deducted from that year's allocated time (e.g., when time is picked for the 2018 calendar year and extends into 2019, the 2019 time will be deducted from the 2019 allocated time).
 At least five (5) Time Off Slots per shift will be available for the months of January and February, and at least six (6) Time Off Slots will be available for the months of March through December and on January 1.